 #5.
 Constantly update your policies

 Cybersecurity will always be an unending endeavor, and as cliché as it may seem, remember that prevention will always be better than cure.
 Regularly examine your company’s IT policies and procedures, and be aware of the latest threats that can endanger the security of your data.
-When network security is done right, it will help ensure that your business isn’t held back by cyberthreats.
+When cybersecurity is done right, it will help ensure that your business isn’t held back by cyberthreats.